 Here’s my Chipotle Pulled Pork Empanadas.
 About 2 cups of shredded pork, some sweet potato & a touch of kale, they’re divine!
-You’ll look like a genius if you make these & its really easier than you’d think.
+You’ll look like a genius if you make these & it’s really easier than you’d think.

 Runzas or Bierocks: From the moment I posted this recipe, it’s been popular, and this year it came in number 4.
 There have been complaints the recipe’s too long.
-It’s not any longer than any other, it just has detailed instruction.
+It’s not any longer than any other, it just has detailed instructions.
 I want to hold your hand through the process so you can get it right the first time – even if you’re not a baker.
-The home-made dough is fast, easy and a joy to work with.
+The homemade dough is fast, easy and a joy to work with.

 Scottish Oatcakes: Well, they’re really just oatmeal pancakes and one of the best pancakes of any kind I’ve ever had.
 I’ve been making them at least 25 years & now I’m trendy with this healthy recipe!